-What happens at a Fitness Hearing?
+What happens at a transfer hearing?

-If the youth is represented by the Public Defender, a psychiatric social worker, resource attorney, and paralegal may also be assigned to work on the case.
-For the fitness hearing, it is extremely important to have a complete history of the youth’s family life, education, mental health history, and prior juvenile dependency and delinquency court involvement.
-In making the determination of whether a youth is “fit” or “unfit” for juvenile delinquency court, the bench officer will take into consideration five criteria: (1) the degree of criminal sophistication exhibited by the youth, (2) whether the youth can be rehabilitated prior to the expiration of the juvenile court’s jurisdiction, (3) the youth’s previous delinquent history, (4) the success of previous attempts by the juvenile court to rehabilitate the youth, and (5) the circumstances and gravity of the offense alleged in the petition to have been committed by the youth.
+If the youth is represented by the Public Defender, a psychiatric social worker, resource attorney, and paralegal may be assigned to work on the case.
+For the transfer hearing, it is extremely important to have a complete history of the youth’s family life, education, mental health history, and prior juvenile dependency and delinquency court involvement.
+In making the determination of whether a youth should be transferred, the bench officer will take into consideration five criteria: (1) the degree of criminal sophistication exhibited by the youth, (2) whether the youth can be rehabilitated prior to the expiration of the juvenile court’s jurisdiction, (3) the youth’s previous delinquent history, (4) the success of previous attempts by the juvenile court to rehabilitate the youth, and (5) the circumstances and gravity of the offense alleged in the petition to have been committed by the youth.
 (Welfare and Institutions Code § 707)

 Emancipation: A person under 18 years is an emancipated youth if any of the following conditions is satisfied:

-1. The person has entered into a valid marriage, whether or not the marriage has been dissolved.
+- The person has entered into a valid marriage, whether or not the marriage has been dissolved.

-2. The person is on active duty with the armed forces of the United States.
+- The person is on active duty with the armed forces of the United States.

-3. The person has received a declaration of emancipation pursuant to Family Code section 7122.
+- The person has received a declaration of emancipation pursuant to Family Code section 7122.